smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

  - SDL should not send `OnNetworkConfiguration` to HMI until appropriate mobile won't start secure RPC service.<br>
 __Note:__ Such rule required because HMI `OnNetworkConfiguration` for HMI can be trigger for sending `JoinNetwork` to mobile.
  - Starting secure RPC service should trigger postponed `OnNetworkConfiguration` to HMI.
- - In case if JoinNetwork is allowed non secure SDL not should postpone `OnNetworkConfiguration` to HMI.
+ - In case if `JoinNetwork` is allowed non secure, SDL not should postpone `OnNetworkConfiguration` to HMI.

 Consider following sequences:
 ![SecureService](../assets/proposals/0245-sharing-wifi-ssid-and-password/secure_service.png)